cs-fullstack-2020-spring/200319-react-conditional-rendering-cw-Awhit-commits/README.md

 # 20-03-19 React Conditional Rendering CW
+### Well done!
+Putting your jsx files in a component folder will make it easier for other devs (and potentially yourself) to find your component files.
+Good use of select (it does look nicer).
+You've got a useless constructor in the List of Items component, you can toss that one.
+### Score : 5/5
 #### Set Up
 - Create a react app called buy-sell-app
 - Create a class based component called `AppContainer` that displays an h1 tag with the text `Buy Sell App`